 DIY summer citronella candles how to video from Southern Living show us how to make a DIY bug-be-gone candle that is not only visually impressive, but an essential must for comfortable summer soiree nights.

 If you’ve hung out at Places In The Home in person or in readership, you are aware of my entertaining relationship with the clay flower pot.
 Give me a reason to turn a flower pot into a serving piece and it is summer soiree party on.
 I’ll never forget the look I got the first time I announced we were having pot brownies at our pot party to a co-hostess.
 I don’t believe I have ever clarified something so quickly before or since.

 Anywho, clay flower pots are an inexpensive and summer appropriate alternative to traditional serving pieces.
 Baked beans, barbecued wings, Creole seasoned french fries, baked Vidalia onions, summer sausage- all great “pot” options.

-Why not wrap the bottom of each chair leg with clear plastic wrap?
+Wrap the bottom of each chair leg with clear plastic wrap.
 It may be a tad time-consuming, but it will save time on the clean up end of the party.
 Be as pre-party proactive as possible with certain tasks.
 It’s a summer entertaining essential skill for the host and/or hostess to hone.